DedSecInside/TorBot/README.md

 ### Motivation

 The idea of developing an OpenSource intelligence tool like TorBot emerged from the deep web itself.
 Crawling a collection of webpages which has high anonymity and complex data encryption without an index is a complex task.
 The crawling algorithm in torbot is designed in such a way that the links are identified from a webpage (any webpage) and other links are identified recursively.

+TorBot should be able to monitor illegal activities that are happening in this encrypted network.
+Therefore this tool will be able to ease the task of  finding such activities by an intelligence group or researchers.
+This is the of main objective of TorBot.

 [![Build Status](https://travis-ci.org/DedSecInside/TorBoT.svg?branch=master)](https://travis-ci.org/DedSecInside/TorBoT)
 [![](https://img.shields.io/badge/Donate-Bitcoin-blue.svg?style=flat)](https://blockchain.info/address/14st7SzDbQZuu8fpQ74x477WoRJ7gpHFaj)